nuhame/mlpug/README.md

 The Hello World example with PyTorch/XLA, is largely the same as with [PyTorch](#hello-world-with-pytorch).
 There are only two small differences.

-To use mlpug with Pytorch/XLA, load the correct backend
+To use MLpug with Pytorch/XLA, load the correct backend
 ```python
 import mlpug.pytorch.xla as mlp
 ```